harness/developer-hub/docs/platform/11_Triggers/custom-trigger-passing-data.md

 In the **To** setting of the Email step, you can reference the matrix using `<+matrix.emaild>`.

-Now the Email step is run for each addresses in the matrix.
+Now the Email step is run for each address in the matrix.